makerdao/endgame-docs/maker-core/cvc.md

 According to their own strategy, AVCs fall somewhere in the spectrum that goes from **Hawk** to **Dove**:
   - Hawkish AVCs focus more on short-term income and asset accumulation, tending to prefer higher spreads and lower budgets
   - Dovish AVCs focus more on long-term growth and innovation, tending to prefer lower spreads and higher budgets
-  - Balanced AVCs try to find a middle ground between the two.
+  - Balanced AVCs try to find a middle ground between the two

 The Hawk, Dove, Balanced is a continuous spectrum, so many different hawkish or dovish AVCs can exist that are more or less Balanced.